 Teacup Shih Tzu: Unveiling the Origins

 To truly understand the Teacup Shih Tzu breed, it's essential to delve into their history.
+It is also known as Xi Shi dog.
 The Shih Tzu, originating from ancient China, holds a rich cultural heritage dating back thousands of years.
 These regal canines were favored by Chinese emperors and were often referred to as "lion dogs" due to their resemblance to traditional lion statues.

 Teacup Shih Tzus are a result of selective breeding to create a smaller version of the Shih Tzu breed.
 Breeders focused on achieving a more petite size while maintaining the breed's delightful characteristics.
 However, it's important to note that the term "teacup" refers to their size rather than an official breed classification.